 If acalculous cholecystitis is suspected, the gallbladder is scanned before and after administration of cholecystokinin (used to initiate gallbladder contraction).
 The decrease in scintigraphic counts indicates the gallbladder ejection fraction.
 Reduced emptying, measured as the ejection fraction, suggests acalculous cholecystitis.

 Cholescintigraphy also detects bile leaks (eg, after surgery or trauma) and anatomic abnormalities (eg, congenital choledochal cysts, choledochoenteric anastomoses).
-After cholecystectomy, cholescintigraphy can quantitate biliary flow; biliary flow helps identify sphincter of Oddi dysfunction.
+After cholecystectomy, cholescintigraphy can quantitate biliary flow; biliary flow helps identify papillary stenosis (sphincter of Oddi dysfunction).

 Plain x-rays are not usually useful for diagnosis of hepatobiliary disorders.
 They are insensitive for gallstones unless the gallstones are calcified and large.
 Plain x-rays can detect a calcified (porcelain) gallbladder.
 Rarely, in gravely ill patients, x-rays show air in the biliary tree, which suggests emphysematous cholangitis.